Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 In the same context, you also will have access to information about the transaction process, next steps, and activity.

 Who Benefits the Most from Property Base

-I must admit, this first part was quite a mouthful, but you might have realized that this software is much more than just a CRM.
+This first part was quite a mouthful, but you might have realized that this software is much more than just a CRM.

 It is basically a whole real estate business suite combined with marketing agency services with a strong focus on the needs of real estate agents and brokers.

-However, due to a high degree of customization options, you will also be able to adapt the platform to the needs of real estate investors, real estate developers, and other real estate professionals (not always free of charge).
+However, due to a high degree of customization options, you will also be able to adapt the platform to the needs of real estate investors, developers, and other real estate professionals (not always free of charge).

 But many of the default configuration settings could already be used by real estate investors.